infosecak/DVBE/README.md

 # WARNING
 This tool is created purely for learning and educational purposes.
 I will not be responsible for any harmful actions.

+# ACKNOWLEDGMENTS
+- The banner image is used from Flaticon.
+- Shoutout to all the amazing researchers who have worked on browser extension security previously

 Please feel free to contribute to the tool